inesane/Linux-C-Shell-Ainux/README.md

 # Linux Shell in C

-This Linux Shell in C can be run by compiling with `make` and then running with `./ainux`.
-'History' has been implemented on top of the basic requirements.
+This Linux Shell in C can be run by compiling with `make` and then running with `./ainux`. 'history' has been implemented on top of the basic requirements.

 ## How to Run the Shell